When Distraction is a Good Thing: Managing Chronic Pain

 2. Talk with a Friend

 Talk with a friend you enjoy spending time with.
 Have the conversation focus on anything but pain.
-When possible, avoid friends or family members that make you feel stressed.
+When possible, avoid friends or family members who make you feel stressed.

 dusan-jovic-cruUfe5g1Zk-unsplash%2BListening%2Bto%2Bmusic%2B2.jpg